k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

   </tr>
   </table>

-- **LU_PARAMS** - parameters table.
-It must be added to each LU schema even when it is not required for defining parameters in the LU.
+- **LU_PARAMS** — parameters table.
+This table must be added to each LU schema even when it is not required for defining parameters in the LU.
 The LU_PARAM table holds only the ENTITY_ID and SOURCE_ENVIRONMENT fields.

-  Click for more information about [TDM parameters handling](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md).
+  Click for more information about [TDM parameter handling](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md).

 ## TDM_TableLevel LU

-TDM 9.0 and onwards stores the extracted tables in a new LU - TDM_TableLevel.
+Starting from TDM V9.0, extracted tables are stores in a new LU — TDM_TableLevel.
 Each table is stored as a separate LUI.
 For more information, read [Tables Implementation](09_tdm_reference_implementation.md).

 [![Previous](/articles/images/Previous.png)](03_tdm_fabric_implementation_flow.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](05_tdm_lu_implementation_general.md)